Bullrich/bullrich.github.io/_portfolio/2021-10-31-unity-pr-bot.md

 ---
 layout: project
-name: Unity Cloud Status Check
+name: Unity PR Bot
+image: unity-pr-bot.png
 category: other
 technology: Svelte, Typescript, Firebase
+featured: true
 description: GitHub app for Unity Cloud projects
 ---
 # Unity Cloud Status Check

-GitHub app which takes Pull Request and starts a Unity Cloud Build.
+GitHub status check which takes Pull Request and starts a Unity Cloud Build.

 After the build is finished, it reports the result as either a successful check or a failing one with details.